Sean-OBrien95/veg-life/README.md

 # Testing

-- Ran html through W3C validator, have gotten back no errors but have gotten back 'warnings'.
-These warning are due to use of h1 elements in parts of the page that are not the very top.
-Due to time constraints, I am not able to change this right away as there is a lot of styling applied.
-If I were to re do the project, I would keep this in mind for future
+- Ran html through W3C validator, have gotten some small warning back.
+One of the pages is the Signup / Registration pages which is an allauth page that I am unable to edit.
+Another is any page using summernote, again which I am unable to edit.

-* ran through Jigsaw css checker, no issues.
+- ran through Jigsaw css checker, no issues.

+-

 * I have checked screen compatibility for phone and tablet, I have checked tablet by using the inspect tool and shrinking down to size and have tested on my own personal mobile to assure it is responsive.